basefarm/aws-session-tool/README.md

                   Fetching is done before getting the session token, using only the permissions granted by the profile.
                   Upstream location and name of the roles list are configurable.
+		  Cannot be combined with other options.
 * `-u`            Uploads ~/.aws/[profile]_session-tool_roles.cfg to the
 	                configured location.
 Requires more priviledges than download, so is usually done after assume-role.
+			Cannot be combined with other options.
 * `-h`            Print this usage.

 This command will on a successful authentication return